Keyboard shortcuts

 Creating Rules

-Rules at present support the following concepts through the Rule() function of the same name.
+Rules currently support the following concepts through the Rule(...) function of the same name.

 It may be helpful to include dynamic variables as well to help enrich operational workflows that may need to identify specific values related to the trigger criteria.